Should I Take a Gap Year? The Impact It Has on Your Money

-Gap years appear to be soaring in popularity lately.
-One survey found that the number of students taking a gap year between high school and college rose from 3% in 2018 to 20% in the 2020-2021 school year.
-Granted, the COVID-19 crisis surely played a role in that, but the idea of taking a break before, during, or after college is one that many students can relate to.
+Gap years are less popular in the U.S. than in many other countries, but still, data shows that 3% of students take a gap year between high school and college.
+The idea of taking a break before, during, or after college is likely one that many students can relate to.

 What Is a Gap Year?

-Before diving into how much to save for a gap year, it’s helpful to understand exactly what a gap year is.
-There’s no one clear cut definition of a gap year, and everyone can choose how to spend theirs differently.
-That said, essentially a gap year involves taking a year off from school or work to travel, do an internship, take on a temporary job, volunteer, develop a skill, or do a combination of those activities.
+Before diving into how much to save in your bank account for a gap year, it’s helpful to understand exactly what a gap year is.
+Essentially, a gap year involves taking a year off from school or work to travel, do an internship, take on a temporary job, volunteer, develop a skill, or do a combination of those activities.
 Some students design their own program; others sign up with an organization that, say, leads them on travel or volunteer projects.

 More often than not, people take a gap year between when they graduate high school and start college, but it is possible to take a gap year during college or after graduation but before starting a job or going to graduate school.